Dopamine detox

 The dopamine detox

-Dopamine plays a major role in the reward of living organisms such as humans.
-Dopamine represents short-lived happiness that we get from personal goals.
-It gives us energy and satisfaction at that moment, which makes our ego grow.
+Dopamine plays a major role in the rewards of living organisms like humans.
+Dopamine represents the short-lived happiness we derive from personal goals.
+It gives us energy and satisfaction at that moment, which in turn fuels our ego growth.
 On the one hand, this is a very healthy process that allows us to grow as individuals and take care of ourselves.
-On the other hand, it can make the urge for personal growth too great, causing us to become too separated from the rest.
-Addiction and isolation lurk when the drive for personal satisfaction via a dopamine shot becomes too high.
-Examples of addictive dopamine shots are gambling, eating sugar, smoking, cocaine, heroin, smoking, social media, smartphone use, porn and alcohol.
-In many cases, loneliness creates a bond with the addiction, which creates even more loneliness and even more addiction.
+On the other hand, it can overwhelm the drive for personal growth, leading to excessive separation from others.
+Addiction and isolation lurk when the drive for personal satisfaction via a dopamine hit becomes excessive.
+Examples of addictive dopamine hits include gambling, sugary foods, smoking, cocaine, heroin, marijuana, social media, smartphone use, pornography, and alcohol.
+In many cases, the loneliness creates a bond with the addiction, leading to even more loneliness and even more addiction.
 Breaking a dopamine-driven negative spiral can be done with a dopamine detox.

 Dopamine detox and psychedelic therapy

-Our psychedelic therapy against addictions and loneliness works much better if a dopamine detox is done before the session.
-The detox ensures that reward can also arise via the serotonin receptor and that gives a feeling of connection and less ego that wants dopamine.
-Psychedelics activate the serotonin receptors and that gives a feeling of connection and less ego.
-Hence the ego death during the higher doses.
-The combination of the dopamine detox and the psychedelic session reduces an overly large ego, creating a balance between taking good care of yourself through real and healthy matters and connection with the outside world.
-Ultimately, it's all about the right balance!
+Our psychedelic therapy for addiction and loneliness works even more effectively when preceded by a dopamine detox.
+The detox allows rewards to also arise via the serotonin receptor, creating a sense of connection and reducing the ego dopamine craves.
+Psychedelics activate serotonin receptors, creating a sense of connection and reducing the ego.
+This explains the ego death experienced during higher doses.
+The combination of the dopamine detox and the psychedelic session reduces an overly large ego, creating a balance between taking care of yourself through genuine and healthy practices and connecting with the outside world.
+Ultimately, it's all about finding the right balance!

-An addiction is a form of self-destruction that is difficult to let go.
-On the one hand it feels familiar and belongs to a rhythm.
-It is a pattern that can be replaced by another pattern.
+An addiction is a form of self-destruction that's difficult to let go of.
+On the one hand, it feels familiar and part of a rhythm.
+It's a pattern that can be replaced by another.
 Are you ready to let go of the old and embrace the new?